Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 Tip #4 Provide a Shaded Area

-Make sure your outdoor animals have a shaded area out of the direct sun.
-You can use a tarp, sheet of plywood or anything that will provide some sort of relief from the hot sun.
-If you have a tree they can get under, that will usually be enough.
-As an added step, keep a bowl of water under that tree as well.
+You can use a tarp, sheet of plywood, or anything that will provide some sort of relief from the hot sun.
+If you have a tree, they can get under, that will usually be enough.
+As an added step, keep a large bucket of water under that tree to encourage your animals to drink.

 A flock of chickens cooling off in the shade of an apple tree